Lee Abrams: 21st Century Media Myths - CelebrityAccess

 BIG COMPANIES HAVE YOUR BEST INTERESTS IN MIND

 Some do…most don’t.
 Remember slogans are generally BS or simply don’t resonate.
-This is why many of the new generation of mega companies tend not to have taglines…they simply deliver the goods and let what they deliver be the message.
-Some slogans are perceived as“ corporate tricks”—-not a good idea in an era where the BS-radar in on high gain.
+Which is why many of the new generation of mega companies tend not to have taglines…they simply deliver the goods and let what they deliver be the message.
+Some slogans are perceived a “corporate tricks”—-not a good idea in an era where the BS-radar in on high gain.

 PEOPLE ARE AFRAID OF CHANGE

-No…old-line established companies are afraid of change…and often slow to or fail to adapt.
+No…old line established companies are afraid of change…and often slow to or fail to adapt.
 Vision is not for the creatively meek or comfortable.
 Change…evolution…new…keeps life brilliant.
 Radio is a classic example of an industry that hasn’t changed in decades and through denial and inaction will continue to see consequences.
-Other than the New York Times, WSJ and Washington Post, newspapers are a print version of radio.
+Other than New York Times and Washington Post, newspapers are a print version of radio.
 Interestingly, overseas there’s print that’s evolving…and thriving.
 The masses embrace progress and evolution if it’s given a chance.
-Some industries thrive on change and progress—like tech, aerospace, and medical.
+Some industries thrive on change and progress—like tech, aerospace and medical.
 Media?
 Not so much

 AVERAGE IS ACCEPTABLE